Skip to content

 print(f"Optimal model found with {optimal_model.n_layers} layers.")

-print(f"BIC Score: {optimal_model.selection_criteria['bic']:.2f}")
+print(f"BIC Score: {result.selection_criteria['bic']:.2f}")

 print("Fitted Network:", optimal_model.network)